smirarab/global/src/mirphyl/utils/README.md

     * The first element is the sequence name, the second field is the everything in the sequence name before `_`
     * Then there are counts of A, C, G, T, and then the ratio of A, C, G, and T.
     * Then comes the counts and ratios for each of the three codon positions.

+* [backtranslate.py](backtranslate.py): Translate back from FAA alignemnts to FNA alignments; no dependencies to any other parts of this repository.
+    * Outputs the results to standard output
+    * Checks for mismatches and knows about NT ambegious characters
+    * Expects - for stop codons.
+You can edit this in gencode dictionary